SpoonX/aurelia-api/README.md

 Run `npm i aurelia-api --save` from your project root.

 Aurelia-api makes use of `extends`.
-So, add following to the `build/bundles/dependencies` section of `aurelia-project/aurelia.json`.
+So, add following to the `build.bundles.dependencies` section of `aurelia-project/aurelia.json`.

 ```js
 "dependencies": [